Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 The number you need to roll for Critical Hit with spells is reduced by 1.
 This effect can stack.

 **Fatal Magic**
-When a creature's saving throw result on the d20 is equal or lower than your Proficiency Bonus against one of your spells, the spell's damage is doubled.
+When a creature's saving throw result on the d20 is equal or lower than your Proficiency Bonus against one of your spells, the spell's initial damage is doubled.
 This is treated as a Critical Hit for gameplay purposes.

-??? tip "Interactions"
+!!! tip "Interactions"

     The **Improved Critical** and **Fatal Magic** features do not interact with each other. **Improved Critical** applies only to attack rolls, while **Fatal Magic** applies only to spells that require saving throws.
 Additionally, any effect that reduces the number needed to roll for a Critical Hit does not apply to **Fatal Magic**.